cz4fy/ps239t-final-project/README.md

 More Information
 -------------------
-This workflow can be easiily adapted for landscape architects and urban planners to understand existing users perception of a public space.
+This workflow can be easiily adapted for the use of landscape architects and urban planners to understand existing users perception of a public space.